RajeshKumar1699/Angular_Project/README.md

 # Email sending app
-i devlop this project by using angular framework, TypeScript and Java
+i devlop this project by using Angular framework, TypeScript and Java